HotCakeX/Harden-Windows-Security/Wiki posts/PowerShell/Basic PowerShell tricks and notes.md

 <br>

-## Show the properties of an object selectively
+## Show the Properties of an Object Selectively

 `Select` or `Select-Object` show the properties that we want to see from an object